ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ## Tech Process

-Conway s Law states that Organizations, who design systems, are constrained to produce designs which are copies of the communication structures of these organizations.
+Conway's Law states that Organizations, who design systems, are constrained to produce designs which are copies of the communication structures of these organizations.
 Said another way, how you structure your teams, and importantly the process of work within and between those teams, will have a significant impact on the product you make.
-Teams working in information silos are unlikely to produce products that beautifully integrate with another team s designs, so it's up to you, as the overseer and ultimate architect of these communication structures, to ensure those structures meet the needs of the product you're developing.
+Teams working in information silos are unlikely to produce products that beautifully integrate with another team's designs, so it's up to you, as the overseer and ultimate architect of these communication structures, to ensure those structures meet the needs of the product you're developing.

 ### Workflow